danisvice/My-Printf/README.md

 ***

 ## Task
-TODO - What is the problem?
-And where is the challenge?

 + create variadic function
-+ challenge is to use syscalls in C to recreate printf()
++ challenge is to use syscalls in C to implement printf()
 + implement switch/case statements
++ code refactorization to increase efficiency of program

 ## Description

-TODO - How have you solved the problem?
++ visualizing the flow of how it could work
++ asking questions in the zoom calls
++ format specifier research on printf(), write(), strlen(), sizeof(), uintptr_t, strlen().
+- First begin implementing a convert() function in order to convert decimals into the correct input data type.
+- Second begine the int my_printf() function that will utilize a conditional statement, to iterate & execute each variable conversion.
+- Third refactor the entire code for higher efficiency and clarity.

 ## Installation

-TODO - How to install your project? npm install? make? make re?
++ Project installed via the IDE terminal
++ Utilizing gcc to compile the program

 ## Usage

-TODO - How does it work?
++ The project is a correct implementation of the printf() function in C.
++ passes all gandalf unit tests
++ works according to the custom variable conversion that were asked by the client.
 ```
 ./my_project argument1 argument2
 ```